kimono-koans/dano/README.md

 # Verify checksum is the same as the FLAC decoded WAV
 % metaflac --show-md5sum "Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance.flac"
 fed8052012fb6d0523ef3980a0f6f7bd
-# Verify the ALAC audio stream is the same as the xattr checksum
+# Verify the decoded ALAC audio stream is the same as the xattr checksum
 % dano -t "Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance.m4a"
 "Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance.m4a": OK
 ```